 All new or facility and specimen collection station relocation requests must undergo both approval and accreditation processes and adhere to the moratorium exemption criteria.
 Approval staff will review exemption requests for demonstrated urgent health, safety, or significant urgent business needs.
 The LSA specifies certain mandatory criteria for the consideration and approval of laboratory facilities, specimen collection stations, and service related activities, including applications for

 - the relocation and expansion of existing facilities and specimen collection stations

 - a transfer of material financial interest

 - significant changes in the capability or capacity to provide laboratory services

-The Facility Approval Policies and Guidelines provide direction to the public and private facility and specimen collection stations owners and operators.
+The Outpatient Laboratory Facilities Manual provides direction to the public and private facility and specimen collection stations owners and operators.